Skip to main content

 Can I Customize My Email Domain?

-Absolutely!
-If you are on the Business Plan and higher, then you can customize the email domain that your email notifications are sent from.
+If you’re on the Growth Plan or higher, you can customize the email domain from which your email notifications are sent.

-If you’ve mapped your community to a subdomain, then your email must use a different subdomain.
+If your community uses a subdomain, your email domain must be different.
 For example:

-However, if you’ve mapped your community directly to your root domain (like example.com), you can also use that same root domain for your custom email (like info@example.com).
+• If your community is mapped directly to your root domain (like example.com), you can also use that same domain for your email (for example, info@example.com).

-This works because the DNS records used (A/CNAME for the domain and SPF/DKIM/MX for email) are different and do not conflict.
+This works because the DNS records for your Network (A/CNAME) and email (SPF/DKIM/MX) are separate and don’t conflict.

 Community Domain